Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Flashing.md

 ---

 ### 2. **Connect the USB Serial Tool to Your PC**
-You may receive a yellow jumper cap, do not use it.

 - Your computer should recognize the serial port automatically.
 - The COM port number might differ from the example in the image.